NushaMBZ/aide-memoire/Level 4/EEI4366/N DS-04 P-1.md

 4. **Hierarchy:** XML documents are organized hierarchically, with elements nested within other elements.

-5. **Well-Formedness:** An XML document must adhere to certain rules to be considered well-formed.
+5. **Well-Formedness:** An XML document <mark style="background: #FFF3A3A6;">must adhere to certain rules to be considered well-formed. </mark>

-6. **Case Sensitivity:** XML is case-sensitive, meaning that element and attribute names are distinguished by case.
+6. **Case Sensitivity:** XML is <mark style="background: #FFF3A3A6;">case-sensitive</mark>, meaning that element and attribute names are distinguished by case.

-7. **Data Types:** XML does not enforce specific data types for content within elements, making it flexible for representing various types of data, including text, numbers, dates, and more.
+7. **Data Types:** <mark style="background: #FFF3A3A6;">XML does not enforce specific data types</mark> for content within elements, making it flexible for representing various types of data, including text, numbers, dates, and more.

-8. **Character Encoding:** XML documents can specify their character encoding, allowing for the representation of non-ASCII characters and various character sets.
+8. **Character Encoding:** XML documents <mark style="background: #FFF3A3A6;">can specify their character encoding,</mark> allowing for the representation of non-ASCII characters and various character sets.

-9. **Namespace Support:** XML supports the use of namespaces, which help avoid naming conflicts when multiple XML vocabularies are used within the same document or context.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>